-Ageing beauty Jennifer Aniston wouldn't ever have a baby via artificial insemination
+Ageing beauty Jennifer Aniston says she wouldn't ever have a baby via artificial insemination.

 The actress, who plays singleton Kassie who decides to use a friend as a sperm donor to have a baby in new movie "The Switch" would prefer to conceive a child in the traditional way, reports contactmusic.com.